network-analytics/https-notif-c-collector/README.md

 ```
 $ sudo make uninstall
 ```
-You should remove the export of the lib in your bashrc manually yourself to fully remove the lib.
+You should remove the export of the lib in your `.bashrc` manually yourself to fully remove the lib.

 ## Usage
 The collector allows to read HTTPS-notif protocol messages from a ip/port specified on the parameters.
 It allows to get directly the buffer and the metadata of the message in a struct.